Information-Theoretic Analysis of Unsupervised Domain Adaptation: Experimental Results

 \section{Experimental Results}

 We perform experiments to verify the proposed techniques inspired by our theory.

 \paragraph{Datasets} We select two popular small datasets, RotatedMNIST and Digits, to compare the different methods.
-RotatedMNIST is built based on the MNIST dataset \citep{lecun2010mnist} and consists of six domains each containing $11,666$ images.
+RotatedMNIST is built based on the MNIST dataset \citep{lecun2010mnist} and consists of six domains, each containing $11,666$ images.
 These six domains are rotated MNIST images with rotation angle $0^{\circ},15^{\circ},30^{\circ},45^{\circ},60^{\circ}$ and $75^{\circ}$, respectively.
 We will take the original MNIST dataset ($0^{\circ}$) as the source domain and take other five domains as target domains.
-Hence there are five domain adaptation tasks on RotatedMNIST.
-Digits consists of three sub-datasets, namely MNIST, USPS \citep{hull1994database} and SVHN \citep{netzer2011reading}, and the corresponding domain adaptation tasks are MNIST$\rightarrow$USPS (\textbf{M$\rightarrow$U}), USPS$\rightarrow$MNIST (\textbf{U$\rightarrow$M}), SVHN$\rightarrow$MNIST (\textbf{S$\rightarrow$M}). \paragraph{Compared Methods} Baseline methods are some popular marginal alignment UDA methods including \textbf{DANN} \citep{ganin2016domain}, \textbf{MMD} \citep{li2018domain}, \textbf{CORAL} \citep{sun2016deep}, \textbf{WD} \citep{shen2018wasserstein} and \textbf{KL} \citep{nguyen2022kl}.
-We also choose \textbf{ERM} as another baseline, in which only the source-domain sample is accessible during training.
-To verify the strategies inspired by our theory, we first add the gradient penalty to the ERM algorithm (\textbf{ERM-GP}), and we then combine gradient penalty (GP) and controlling label information (CL) with the recent proposed KL guided marginal alignment method, which are denoted by \textbf{KL-GP} and \textbf{KL-CL}, respectively. \paragraph{Implementation Details} Most of our implementation is based on the \textit{DomainBed} suite \citep{gulrajani2021in}.
-Other settings exactly follow \cite{nguyen2022kl} and the results of baseline methods are taken from \cite{nguyen2022kl}.
-Specifically, each algorithm is run three times and we show the average performance with the error bar.
-Every dataset has a validation set, and the model selection scheme is based on the best performance achieved on the validation set of target domain during training (oracle).
-The hype-parameter searching process is also built upon the implementation in the \textit{DomainBed} suite.
-Other details and additional experiments can be found in Appendix. \paragraph{Results} From Table~\ref{tab:RM-Digits}, we first notice that gradient penalty allows \textbf{ERM} to perform more comparably to other marginal alignment methods.
-For example, on RotatedMNIST, \textbf{ERM-GP} outperforms \textbf{CORAL} and performs nearly the same with \textbf{DANN}.
-On Digits, \textbf{ERM-GP} outperforms \textbf{WD}.
-When GP and CL combined with KL guided algorithm, we can see that the performance can be further boosted.
-This justifies the discussion in Section~\ref{sec:application-1} and Section~\ref{sec:application-2}.
+Hence, there are five domain adaptation tasks on RotatedMNIST.
+Digits consists of three sub-datasets, namely MNIST, USPS \citep{hull1994database} and SVHN \citep{netzer2011reading}, and the corresponding domain adaptation tasks are MNIST$\rightarrow$USPS (\textbf{M$\rightarrow$U}), USPS$\rightarrow$MNIST (\textbf{U$\rightarrow$M}), SVHN$\rightarrow$MNIST (\textbf{S$\rightarrow$M}).